 Humanoid

-The Humanoid category page currently groups 68 tracked robots from 49 manufacturers. ui44 describes this lane as: Full-size bipedal humanoid robots designed to work alongside humans.
-From factory floors to household tasks, these machines represent the cutting edge of robotics.
+The Humanoid category page currently groups 113 tracked robots from 82 manufacturers. ui44 describes this lane as: Full-size bipedal humanoid robots built to work alongside people — from factory floors to household tasks.
+Compare the cutting edge of humanoid robotics.

 That makes the category route a practical follow-up when you want to check whether the products linked in this article are typical for the lane or whether they sit at one edge of the market.
 Useful starting examples currently include NEO, EVE, Mornine M1.